 Everyone knows about Van Gogh and his most famous painting, Starry Night.
 You probably saw it for the first time in elementary school!
 Yes, this particular piece is truly timeless -- more than 100 years after he painted it, it is still as relevant and beautiful as ever.
 It also translates beautifully into a statement outfit for a semi-dressy setting or a fun night out.

 The bright, haphazard yellow design of the top emulates the frenzied brush strokes of the painting, while the tailored black pants echo the prominent trees in the foreground of the painting.
 A flyaway blue cardigan borrows its hues from the backdrop of the night sky and lets the yellow pop.
 If you opt for cropped pants, make sure to wear heels to help lengthen your legs.

-One of Monet's earlier paintings first gave rise to the term "Impressionism," and his later paintings of water lilies remain among his most popular and enduring works.
+One of Monet's early paintings first gave rise to the term "Impressionism," and his later paintings of water lilies remain among his most popular and enduring works.

 To mirror the rich, vibrant hues of the painting, I chose a similarly-colored skirt with floral accents.
-The cardigan and flats reinforce the color scheme, while a drapey, cream-colored tee adds movement and light.
+The cardigan and flats reinforce the color scheme, while a drapey, cream-colored tank top adds movement and light.
 Meanwhile, floral details on the clutch and flats emphasize the overall theme of the painting.

 Degas' renderings of the ballet are some of my favorite Impressionist paintings of all time; they exude such a compelling mix of movement, delicacy, and strength, all at once.